Coloring and density theorems for configurations of a given volume: Rectangles: proof of Theorem

-The above set does not intersect the circle \eqref{eq:circle}; see Figure~\ref{fig:colfig2}.
+The above set does not intersect the circle \eqref{eq:circle}; see Figure \ref{fig:colfig2}.
 Indeed, the central square lies fully inside \eqref{eq:circle} because of $4\sqrt{2}/3<2$, while all remaining open squares clearly belong to its exterior. \end{proof}

-We can say that the above solution uses the help of the invariant quantity $|\mathscr{I}(\mathcal{P})|$ assigned to rectangles of area $1$.
+We can say that the above solution relies on the invariant quantity $|\mathscr{I}(\mathcal{P})|$ assigned to rectangles of area $1$.
 It does not generalize to all higher dimensions, since it uses multiplication of complex numbers, so we will resort to an ``almost invariant'' quantity in the next section.

-Construction of the above coloring could be thought of as a complex modification of the approach of Erd\H{o}s at al.\@ \cite[\S3]{Eetal1} who used $|z|^2$ in place of $z^2$.

 Let us illustrate the coloring constructed in the previous proof.
-Boundaries of the color classes are given in the $(x,y)$-coordinate system by the equations
+Boundaries of the color-classes are given in the $(x,y)$-coordinate system by the equations

 for arbitrary $a,b\in\Z$.
-These are two mutually orthogonal families of hyperbolas (including degenerate ones for $a=0$ or $b=0$), depicted in Figure~\ref{fig:colfig3}.
+These are two mutually orthogonal families of hyperbolas (including degenerate ones for $a=0$ or $b=0$), depicted in Figure \ref{fig:colfig3}.